-I expect each and every one of us to engage with this profile and embody the behaviours contained in it, truly acting as role models for what the IB stands for.
+It is important that each and every one of us engages with this profile and embodies the behaviours contained in it, truly acting as role models for what the IB stands for.

 We ask and encourage students, teachers, and schools to practise the IB learner profile in the external world.
 Thus, it is important that we take a similar approach by adopting the employee profile internally.
 We can now align our own behaviours with the learner profile as these competencies become part of our daily working life.